How to Start Selling on eBay: Tips for Success

 Next, be sure to take advantage of eBay business policies for setting up profiles for shipping, payments, and returns.
-The more products you are selling, the more granular segmentation you may want for your catalog and policies.
+The more products you are selling, the more granular segmentation you may want for your catalogue and policies.

 For example, let’s say you’re just selling a couple dozen SKUs.
-You could organize them into simple high-level buckets like product category or brand and be able to manage all product listings with a single set of payment and return policies.
+You could organise them into simple high-level buckets like product category or brand and be able to manage all product listings with a single set of payment and return policies.

 Shipping setup will have a significant impact on the profitability and success of your eBay listings.
 Offer free shipping when possible for higher conversions, and consider the common tactic of building shipping costs directly into product pricing.

-From your logistics research, you should be able to assign a set of shipping profiles that accommodate your entire catalog.
+From your logistics research, you should be able to assign a set of shipping profiles that accommodate your entire catalogue.
 Keep these profiles simple to start and, as your business grows, you’ll have opportunities to refine these policies for maximum profit and success.